frederic-perez/AmE-dictionary/data/dictionary.md

 __panoply__ _n_ :three: __1__ An impressive or striking array or arrangement. _A panoply of colorful flags._
 __panorama__ _n_
 __pansy__ _n_ (pansies) __2__ _slang_ _offensive_ An effeminate or homosexual man or boy.
-__pant__ _v_ :seven: (panted, panting) To breathe quickly with short breaths, usually with your mouth open, because you have been doing some physical exercise, or because it is very hot: _She finished the race panting heavily._ _Breathless and panting into the microphone._ _In his pain he panted like a dog._
+__pant__ _v_ :eight: (panted, panting) To breathe quickly with short breaths, usually with your mouth open, because you have been doing some physical exercise, or because it is very hot: _She finished the race panting heavily._ _Breathless and panting into the microphone._ _In his pain he panted like a dog._ _Panting wisps of smoke._
 __pantalons__ _n_
 __pantheon__ _n_
 __pantophagous__ _adj_